gtbu/Typesetter5.1.1-CE/README.md

 Contained Plugins with small bugs :
-* The highlighter-plugin has no highlighting, though there are other possibilities of  ckeditor plugins with simliar function
+* The rather old highlighter-plugin has no highlighting, though there are other possibilities of  ckeditor plugins with simliar function

 * For problems with PHP Mailer please study  https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting  and the forum
 ------------------------------------------------------------------------------------------------------